Start Your Dream Daycare Business: Essential First Steps to Launching Your Daycare

 Research State and Local License Requirements

-In order to operate a legal childcare business, you will need to obtain the proper licensing from your state and local governing authorities.
-You can check out your state’s license requirements through online resources, like Childcare Aware of America and the National Database of Childcare Licensing Regulations.
-You can also check with your local government’s office of children and family services.
+To operate a legal childcare business, you’ll need to obtain proper licensing from your local governing authorities.
+First, check your state’s requirements through online resources like Child Care Aware of America.
+Next, look up rules in the National Database of Child Care Licensing Regulations.

 Construct a Business Plan